Pier guide

 Pour Ready can estimate longitudinal bars and closed ties or a spiral from entered bar sizes, count, spacing, and cover.
 Those inputs must come from the plans or responsible professional.
 The tool checks basic geometric feasibility and stock-length quantities; it does not establish structural adequacy, development, splices, hooks, or connections.

-Calculate one pier and multiply only when diameter, height, and base shape are identical.
-Group different sizes separately.
-For many small piers, consider cumulative placement loss, leftover concrete between batches, and whether bag mixing can maintain a consistent placement schedule.
+The planner's quantity field totals concrete, bags, cage materials, and cost for up to 999 identical piers in one estimate.
+All piers must share the same diameter, height, and base shape; calculate different sizes separately.
+For many small piers, also consider cumulative placement loss, leftover concrete between batches, and whether bag mixing can maintain a consistent placement schedule.

 Field check: record tube inside diameter, formed height, earth-formed height, and base geometry as four separate items before calculating.